Political Candidates Should Worry About SOPA

 Chelsea Clinton Hired by NBC News

 Chelsea Clinton has been hired by NBC News as a full-time special correspondent.
 She will be working on stories in NBC’s “‘Making a Difference’ series, which runs on ‘NBC Nightly News.’”

 Those feature reports, which have become popular on ...

 Limbaugh on Cain's Media Handling

 Rush Limbaugh today on Herman Cain’s response to the allegations:

-I think it only matters who leaked it if it’s not true, if it is true, if there is genuine real sexual harassment, then it’s ...
+I think it only matters who leaked it if it’s not true, if it is true, if there is genuine real sexual harassment, then it’s silly to ...